MSc Physiotherapy (pre-registration)

 Overview

-Our master's course will prepare you for eligibility to register with the Health and Care Professions Council (HCPC) as a qualified physiotherapist.
+Our two-year physiotherapy Masters course will prepare you for eligibility to register with the Health and Care Professions Council (HCPC) and the Chartered Society of Physiotherapy (CSP) as a qualified physiotherapist.

 A solid foundation for a career as a qualified physiotherapist

-You will gain in-depth knowledge and skills as defined by the Health and Care Professions Council (HCPC), helping you become a proficient and autonomous physiotherapist able to work across different settings, including NHS, elite sport and private sector.
+You'll gain in-depth knowledge and skills as defined by the Health and Care Professions Council (HCPC), helping you become a proficient and autonomous physiotherapist able to work across different settings, including NHS, elite sport and the private sector.

 You’ll apply your theoretical knowledge and gain practical experience at the clinical practice placements, which will take place throughout the course.
 You’ll also take part in clinical practice modules, simulations and scenario-based learning for real-world experience.
 We also host guest speakers series and networking opportunities to connect you with the industry.